-LAW 470.001T1 The Innocence Project ✓ Term 1 ☐ Term 2 Levy Clinical 3 CREDITS
+LAW 4 70.001T1 The Innocence Project ✓ Term 1 Term 2 Levy Clinical 3 CREDITS tion by Permissi requirement. ion Only.

-Registration by Permission Only.
 (See LAW 470.001T2 and LAW 471D.001.)
-This clinic fulfills the Experiential Learning requirement.
+This clini c fulfills the Experi ential • ect is a clinical program in which students work with lawyers to re •

-The UBC Innocence Project is a clinical program which focuses on the review of claims of wrongful conviction.
-Students participate in investigative casework, legal file review, drafting of memoranda and submissions, an academic seminar and weekly group meetings to which a variety of guest speakers are invited.
-Casework includes reviewing homicide files (predominantly) from the initial investigation through the trial and appeal process, investigation of potential new evidence, and assessment of whether the Project will assist in pursuing a conviction review remedy.
+The UBC Innocence Project is a clinical program in which students work with lawyers to review claims of wrongful conviction.
+Students review court transcripts, legal files, and police investigative files.
+Casework also includes legal and factual research, drafting of corrspondence, memoranda and submissions, investigation of potential new forensic and witness evidence.
+Project students participate in the Preventing Wrongful Convictions academic seminar, regular office hours, and weekly group meetings with a variety of guest speakers.
 Each student works with a practicing criminal lawyer for added guidance and supervision.
 Inquiries about the program should be sent to the program Director, Tamara Levy, QC at: tlevy@allard.ubc.ca.

-Pre-requisite or Co-requisite: LAW 476 Evidence
+Pre-requisite or Co-requisite: LAW 476 Evidence (first term)

-Co-requisite: LAW 471.001 Preventing Wrongful Convictions
+Co-requisite: LAW 471.001 Preventing Wrongful Convictions (first term)